kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

   >**NOTE:** Running Kyma on IBM Cloud requires three [`b3c.4x16` machines](https://cloud.ibm.com/docs/containers?topic=containers-planning_worker_nodes).
 Create these machines when you complete the **Prepare the cluster** step.

   >**CAUTION:** To install Kyma on IBM Cloud successfully, you must lighten it a bit.
-[Disable](#configuration-custom-component-installation-remove-a-component) the Logging component from the default installation before you proceed to the **Install Kyma** step.
+[Disable](#configuration-custom-component-installation-remove-a-component) optional components, such as Logging or Monitoring, from the default installation before you proceed to the **Install Kyma** step.

   </details>